160 Google Ranking Factors (Why Your Website is Dying)

 It’s also one of the Google ranking factors everyone talks about.
 But it’s not going to boost your website at a higher level, but having a keyword signal always helps.

 #25.
 Keyword at the Starting of a Domain

 That’s also a plus point to your website.
 If you’re going to start a blogging site, and a keyword is at the starting, the preference is more than which don’t.
 Just like BloggingLove.

 According to a study done by Moz, the keywords in the subdomains can also boost the SEO of your website.
 You can check Hubspot for that.

-The website has the different sections for marketing and others.
+The website has different sections for marketing and others.

 #27.
 Domain Length

-If you’re thinking about adding all the keywords to your domain name then it’s a bad signal to Google.
+If you’re thinking about adding all the keywords to your domain name, then it’s a wrong signal to Google.
 There are many things you should learn before you choose a domain name.